Xyosix/OpenDAOC-SinglePlayerBots/README.md

 /msummon - Summons your group to you.
 Used to summon your group if you zone into a dungeon or teleport somewhere.

+/mpvp [true/false] - Sets PvPMode for mimics.
+PvPMode bots ignore mobs unless you are attacked.
+When false, bots will immediately attack mobs when you cast or go into attack mode with one targeted.
+	- With a target: Sets PvPMode for target mimic.
+	- With no target: Sets PvPMode for any grouped mimics.

 For PvE:

    Use the command "/mlfg" to see a list of potential groupmembers.
 It's currently very single-player focused, so the list and level of bots will be based on the first person to call it until some time passes.
 Integration for more players will be implemented eventually.
 They might not join if they are higher level than you.